Personal stories from Ian’s life that are included in Gems and available to read and search as stand-alone stories here.

 I have shared our story of how we joined Wycliffe because of God's intervention on June 8th 1981.
 You can read various aspects of our story amidst the Ian Stories.
 But I will share now a part of the story I have not yet shared.
 I was put into the academic stream in high school and expected to learn Latin and French.
 However the way those languages were taught were so boring.
 We had to learn the grammar and were expected to memorise vocabulary lists.
 The thought didn't grab me at all, yet that was the expectation.
 I 'learned' Latin until the end of Fourth Form when I had no interest in learning it anymore.
 I continued French until 7th Form because I was told you needed a language unit in your degree.
 But never once did we have a French conversation among ourselves or better yet with real French speaking people.
 No, we just learned the grammar, the syntax of French sentences and endless word lists.
 At the end of 7th Form (Upper Sixth actually) our French teacher took us to a French play at Auckland University.
 None of us understood anything beyond the odd word here and there.
 I did not think that I was in any way cut out for languages or linguistics.

 At Uni I took Indonesian as my required language unit.
 But half way through the year the requirement of taking a language paper in your degree was abolished.
 So I didn't bother with the lectures for the rest of the year.
 They just did not capture my attention.
 Needless to say my results in Latin, French and Indonesian were not good.
 The motivation was not there.
-But when God touched my button and I stepped out into the world of the Linguistics after His Call I was turned on.
+But when God touched my button and I stepped out into the world of Linguistics after His Call I was turned on.
 I find it all so ironic now given the path I have travelled.

 Another branch to the story of Ian and languages is that I realised I really do have a gift for learning languages which has been proved again and again.
 However when we went to Indonesia and I learned my Indonesian in the East in Ujung Pandang (Makassar), Sulawesi.
 I learned the Eastern dialect of Indonesian in order to teach at the University.
 When we went to Jakarta a number of years later I was told I spoke funny Indonesian.
 I was delighted a number of years later when I took a group of colleagues from Kartidaya to Palu to teach Deeper Bible where I had trained the Jakarta based team to teach the course.
 But the attendees in Sulawesi, pastors and linguists and others complained they couldn't understand those teaching.
 "We can't understand you; we want Ian to teach us.
 Him we understand."